tess1o/go-ecoflow/README.md

 Basically that's all documented features the Ecoflow REST API provides

+## Features via MQTT

+Currently only getting device's parameters via MQTT is implemented.
+Please note you have to know device's serial number in order to use MQTT api.

 ## Documentation

 Link to official documentation: https://developer-eu.ecoflow.com/us/document/introduction

 ## How to get Access Token and Secret Token

+This is required if you would like to use REST API.
+For MQTT only user's email address and password is required.\
+You can skip this section if you want to use MQTT.

 1. Go to https://developer-eu.ecoflow.com/
 2. Click on "Become a Developer"